Crown Crystal Glass History & Gallery (Aug 2023)

 Crown Crystal Glass History & Gallery

 I had been buying bits of old ‘pressed glass’ and ‘depression glass’ for years, but not realising that the majority of it was made in Australia, and by essentially the same company, and for nearly 50 years.
+There are lots of pictures of the pieces I have had below.

 The Crown Crystal Glass Company operated from 1915 under several different names and after 1963 became part of Crown Corning Ltd. They had factories in Sydney and in New Zealand.